harness/developer-hub/docs/platform/templates/add-a-stage-template.md

    If you had used **Copy to Pipeline**, this icon would not be there, and you could change settings in the stage.

-   You can now enter all the Runtime Inputs for this Pipeline execution.
+   You can now enter all the Runtime Inputs for this pipeline execution.

    ![](./static/add-a-stage-template-61.png)